DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/OLAPDataSource/description.md

 The [PivotGrid](/Documentation/Guide/UI_Components/PivotGrid) component supports OLAP services (MS SQL Server Analysis Services).
 This demo shows how to use a remote OLAP cube as the PivotGrid's data source.

 **Configure Store**
 To connect your component to an OLAP storage, use [XmlaStore](/Documentation/ApiReference/Data_Layer/XmlaStore/) as an underlying store of the PivotGrid's [dataSource](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#dataSource).
-The **dataSource** property uses the [PivotGridDataSource](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/) component to process data under the hood.
 Specify the following properties to configure the **XmlaStore**:

 - [url](/Documentation/ApiReference/Data_Layer/XmlaStore/Configuration/#url)
 The OLAP server's URL.